arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 The `updateSensors()` function send the local sensor's values and valves statuses and also requests the updated status of externally controlled variables from the Cloud.

-To measure the water level we are using a 4-20mA 0 to 1 meter sensor, the Arduino Edge Control converts the current from the sensor loop into a voltage by using an internal 220 ohm resistor to be read by the Analog to Digital Converter (ADC), to convert this voltage back to a current value, we divide by 220 and following the characteristic equation of a 4-20mA sensor `y = 16x + 4`, we solve for x, `x = (y - 4)/16` with a result in meters for x, as we are working on a centimeters range we multiply by 100 resulting on `x = (y - 4)*(100/16) = (y - 4)*6.25` this is the brief explanation of the mathematical expresion we use to convert voltage into centimeters.
+To measure the water level we are using a 4-20mA 0 to 1 meter sensor, the Arduino Edge Control converts the current from the sensor loop into a voltage by using an internal 220 ohm resistor to be read by the Analog to Digital Converter (ADC), to convert this voltage back to a current value, we divide by 220 and following the characteristic equation of a 4-20mA sensor `y = 16x + 4`, we solve for x, `x = (y - 4)/16` with a result in meters for x, as we are working on a centimeters range we multiply by 100 resulting on `x = (y - 4)*(100/16) = (y - 4)*6.25` this is the brief explanation of the mathematical expression we use to convert voltage into centimeters.

 ***float w_level = ((voltsReference / 220.0 * 1000.0) - 4.0) * 6.25;***